-- request from the external auditor a formal written statement delineating all relationships between the auditor and the Corporation, discuss with the external auditor any such disclosed relationships and their impact on the external auditor's objectivity and independence, and take appropriate action to oversee the independence of the external auditor. - approve the selection and the terms of the engagement of the external auditor. - review with management and the external auditor the audited financial statements to be included in the Corporation's Annual Report filed on the System for Electronic Document Analysis and Retrieval ("SEDAR") and review and consider with the external auditor the matters required to be discussed under applicable statements of auditing standards. - perform the procedures set forth below in "Financial Reporting Procedures" with respect to the annual financial statements to be reported. - review with management and the external auditor the Corporation's critical accounting policies and practices. - recommend to the Board whether, based on the reviews and discussions referred to above, the annual financial statements should be included in the Corporation's Annual Report filed on SEDAR.
+- i.
+Request from the external auditor a formal written statement delineating all relationships between the auditor and the Corporation, discuss with the external auditor any such disclosed relationships and their impact on the external auditor's objectivity and independence, and take appropriate action to oversee the independence of the external auditor. - ii.
+Approve the selection and the terms of the engagement of the external auditor. - iii.
+Review with management and the external auditor the audited financial statements to be included in the Corporation's Annual Report filed on the System for Electronic Document Analysis and Retrieval ("SEDAR") and review and consider with the external auditor the matters required to be discussed under applicable statements of auditing standards. - iv.
+Perform the procedures set forth below in "Financial Reporting Procedures" with respect to the annual financial statements to be reported. - v.
+Review with management and the external auditor the Corporation's critical accounting policies and practices. - vi.
+Recommend to the Board whether, based on the reviews and discussions referred to above, the annual financial statements should be included in the Corporation's Annual Report filed on SEDAR.